 As you know, we are unable to respond to hypothetical questions or claims scenarios, and policyholders with specific claim questions should submit a claim to our Hanover claims center for coverage review.
 This question and answer section is for informational purposes only and does not provide any coverage.
 Coverage of any claim is determined by the facts presented, the coverage terms, conditions, exclusions and limitations of the issued policy.

 The Hanover wants to support our customers during these unprecedented times.
-While each claim will be evaluated on a case-by-case basis, if a loss occurs before June 1, 2020, while a listed operator is delivering food for their employer, The Hanover will not deny the claim on the basis of the use of the vehicle for this purpose.
+While each claim will be evaluated on a case-by-case basis, if a loss occurs before June 1, 2020, while a listed operator is delivering food, medicine or other essential goods for their employer, The Hanover will not deny the claim on the basis of the use of the vehicle for this purpose.

 You may be aware the Insurance Service Organization (ISO) has recently released two advisory endorsements that provide limited business income (BI) and extra expense coverage for mandated closure of a business by a civil authority due to the presence or suspected presence of the coronavirus.
 Please note, this is not a filed endorsement and we are not planning to make these endorsements available.